Frequently Asked Questions

 Do I need to provide you with food / drinks?

-It’s helpful (and much appreciated) if you can provide me with a couple of soft drinks, or a small bar tab that will cover this, although I often just drink water during the performance.
+I mostly drink tap water when I’m performing, although it’s helpful if you are able to provide me with a couple of soft drinks, or a small bar tab that will cover this.

 Health & Safety